-Deciding how to store your information and records will affect how easily information can be found, used and managed over time.
+Deciding how to store your information will affect how easily information can be found, used and managed over time.

-Determining how best to store your information and records depends on:
+Determining how best to store your information depends on:

 - the format, either digital or physical

 - how long information needs to be kept